apettinen/Office-2016-Packaging/README.md

 This script follows the work by Richard Purves, but adds the removal of all Office 2011 components except Lync.
 All receipts are forgotten and applications removed - including Microsoft Auto Update and Microsoft Error Reporting.

 You could you the script as a Munki-on-demand if you wish.

+Luggage Makefile is included.
+Edit to match your requirements.